- Resource Categories

 - In a sea floor exploration application, a speed sensor is exposed is exposed to high external pressures and 303 Stainless steel would potentially have long term corrosion issues.
 Sensor Solutions performed pressure testing to verify the sensor will function properly on the ocean floor and builds the sensors using Passivated 304 Stainless Steel housings and vacuum de-aired encapsulants to ensure the sensors will continue to function properly throughout the ROVs exploration of the ocean floor.

 - A heavy equipment manufacturer designed their own magnetic sensors for measuring the speed and direction of a rotating shaft on their equipment.
 They contacted Sensor Solutions when the contractor indicated they would be closing their facility and no longer be able to produce the sensors.
 Sensor Solutions took over production of the sensors and was able to provide the customer sensors at a lower cost than the prior source.
 Our companies then worked together to determine additional improvements to the design and manufacturing processes to further decrease the unit costs while making the sensors more durable and easier to install.
-In this applications sensors are provided mounted in custom brackets and individually kitted with bar code labels and Sensor Solutions also provides custom mating cable sets with the customer part number marked along the entire cable run for quick identification.
+In this applications, sensors are provided mounted in custom brackets and individually kitted with barcode labels and Sensor Solutions also provides custom mating cable sets with the customer part number marked along the entire cable run for quick identification.

 - Sensor Solutions was approached by an Energy company that had tried multiple solutions for monitoring when a hatch on top of oil storage containers was open or closed.
 Sensor Solutions determined a solution where a sensor was mounted into the latch and a custom target to replace the pin.
-Then another customer indicated they would prefer the sensor in the latch pin and the target moved to another location.
+Then another customer indicated they would prefer the sensor on the latch pin and the target moved to another location.
 Sensor Solutions now offers both patented solutions that are compatible with a variety of wireless transmitters that are more reliable and a fraction of the cost of alternative options on the market.
 Learn more about our Thief Hatch Detection Systems here.

 Dependent on the industry and application, there may be specific regulations placed on sensors requiring proof of compliance to standards or even external certifications and lab testing.
 When an application has these types of requirements such as "Explosion Proof", "RoHS Compliant", or meeting specific UL, CSA, or other standards please be sure to provide this information at the start of the project.
 This way the requirements can be considered in the mechanical and electrical design and testing of the sensors as well as for determining the costs of production sensors.

-For RoHS compliance we currently offer some, but not all of our products as compliant.
+For RoHS compliance, we currently offer some, but not all of our products as compliant.
 Dependent on the sensor type and electrical options we may need to have compliant versions of the circuitry and connection assemblies created.
 The associated costs can be paid as an upfront tooling cost or amortized into the first production run.

-For CE compliance to the Low Voltage Directive and some other options Sensor Solutions can often perform the necessary testing and documentation internally.
+For CE compliance with the Low Voltage Directive and some other options Sensor Solutions can often perform the necessary testing and documentation internally.
 For other CE, UL, CSA, and other standards external testing and certification may be required.
 Over the years Sensor Solutions has had many products certified to meet requirements specific to an application.
 We work with several highly qualified test labs and send a Design Engineer to be there during testing to oversee the process and minimize potential issues or questions that can delay or increase the costs of testing.

 Examples of magnetic sensor applications with custom regulatory requirements:

 - A Murphy Bed manufacturer requested a sensor and magnet for opening and closing a relay to allow/prevent power to LED lights built into the headboard dependent on if the bed was open or folded up into the wall.
 The customer did extensive testing and purchased multiple production lots before asking if the sensors met specific NIST regulatory requirements for electrical components in furniture.
-Fortunately in this case the sensors themselves were compliant and labeling requirements were able to be satisfied by adding labels to the cables.
+Fortunately, in this case, the sensors themselves were compliant and labeling requirements were able to be satisfied by adding labels to the cables.

 - An agricultural equipment manufacturer has detailed specific testing requirements for their sensors that are based on a variety of Regulatory requirements the sensors must meet.
-During the design phase on the application Sensor Solutions determined which tests could be done in our facility and which would require external lab certification, saving the customer thousands of dollars in testing costs.
+During the design phase of the application Sensor Solutions determined which tests could be done in our facility and which would require external lab certification, saving the customer thousands of dollars in testing costs.

 - Sensor Solutions was approached by an Energy company that had tried multiple solutions for monitoring when a hatch on top of oil storage containers was open or closed.
 As the sensors are directly attached to tanks containing explosive liquids and gasses electronics in the area are required to be either certified to be intrinsically safe, or meet the requirements to qualify as a simple apparatus that can neither store nor generate the electricity required to cause a spark, Sensor Solutions designed the sensor for the application to meet the Simple Apparatus requirements which eliminates the need for expensive certifications, resulting in a lower cost solution .
 Learn more about our Thief Hatch Detection Systems here.